Stancobridge/gitstart-assessment/README.md

 ## Assumption made during development

-Only the first user has ROLE_ADMIN role, which the role of the user who can create, edit and delete products.
+Only the first user created will have ROLE_ADMIN role, which is the role of the user who can create, edit and delete products.
-Any user created after the first one won't have this role and call only view products
+Any other user created after the first one won't have this role and can only call the view products endpoints.

 ### Local setup